FAQ: Camping at Three Rivers

 - If you are sick or experiencing respiratory symptoms, do not come camping.
 Full refunds will be given for reservations canceled ahead of time.

 - Read more tips on how to plan for your camping trip.

 Highway 12 Construction

 The Minnesota Department of Transportation is conducting construction on Highway 12 from County Road 6 in Orono to County Road 92 in Independence.
 Construction will begin in spring 2021 and continue into 2022.
 This may affect your normal route to Baker Campground.
-See a map of construction and detour routes.
+See westbound and eastbound detour routes.